-I most appreciated the simple design that combines wide open stretches of lawn around the house with paths that wind off into dense wooded areas that make up the Upper & Lower Areas.
-In the shade of these woods the 750 varieties of azaleas and rhododendrons make for an impressive collection that continues to bloom well into the early summer.
+I most appreciated the simple design that combines wide-open stretches of lawn around the house with paths that wind off into densely wooded areas that make up the Upper & Lower Areas.
+In the shade of these woods, the 750 varieties of azaleas and rhododendrons make for an impressive collection that continues to bloom well into the early summer.
 Guests are free to wander about at their own pace or settle into one of the many benches and gazebos scattered about the place.
 It took two visits to fully explore all of the hidden spots and feel as though I had managed to see everything the garden had to offer.

 I was so taken by an impressive row of unlabeled trees along one edge of the property that I went home and researched further to discover these were some of the many redwood trees that appear all throughout the grounds.
 One of the first variations of the famed giant sequoia trees made available for commercial sale, the Metasequoia (dawn redwood) is significantly smaller but still can grow to notable heights.
 Their rigidly straight trunks a gorgeous reddish color, with their surprisingly gentle, feathery bright-green leaves, make them stand out distinctly from those surrounding them.
 Although the oldest redwood in the garden was destroyed in a lightning storm in 1993, a current tree towers 105 ft. over a clearing with a quaint gazebo almost perfectly placed in order to admire its arboreal majesty.